What are the accommodations like?

 What kinds of clothing should I pack for the week’s activities and events?

 Casual dress is appropriate for the daily sessions and the outside events.
 The opening dinner tends to be slightly more dressy – business casual is fine.
 Late July temperatures average in the 80s during the day and 60s in the evening.
 Buildings are air conditioned, so you may need to bring a sweater.
+Good walking shoes are also advisable to get back and forth from the residence halls to the conference location.

 Where will we be eating most of our meals?